openaustralia/morph/app/views/documentation/tutorial.md

 This loads in the Mechanize library.
 Mechanize is a helpful library for making requesting and interacting with webpages.

+Now you can create an instance of Mechanize that will be our agent to do things like 'get' pages and 'click' on links:

 ```
 agent = Mechanize.new
 ```

-Create an instance of Mechanize that will be our agent to do things like 'get' pages and 'click' on links.

 We want to get information for all the members we can.
 Looking at [our target page](https://morph.io/documentation/examples/australian_members_of_parliament)